 There are a few ways to identify OTC stocks.
-Using the OTC Markets Screener, you can clearly see which OTC market a stock belongs to.
+Using the OTC Markets Screener, you can see which OTC market a stock belongs to.
 Another way is to look for the pink sheet symbol on a stock quote.
 Finally, you can also check the company’s financial filings to see if they are listed on the OTCQB or OTCQX markets.

 Do OTC stocks have options?

-Yes, you can buy options on otc stocks.
+Yes, you can buy options on OTC stocks.
 Like all OTC trades, options trades are less regulated, less standardized, and are direct private transactions between the seller and buyer.
 This means they are best avoided unless you are an institution or a sophisticated investor.

 Are OTC stocks marginable?

 Yes, you can trade OTC stocks on margin, but the margin requirements may be higher than those for stocks that are listed on an exchange.
-The margin requirements for OTC stocks are set by the broker-dealer that you trade with, so it’s important to check with them before you start trading.
+The margin requirements for OTC stocks are set by the broker-dealer you trade with, so it’s important to check with them before you start trading.